October 24, 2013

 2) Employing the Wrong Trade Show Staff

 The employees attending the trade show are the company’s representatives, highlighting the professionalism of the firm to every other attendee.
-The ideal choice of trade show rep would be someone who not only understands the company and its products but also understands the latest moves within the marketplace and can engage in a conversation of the future changes that might take place.
+The ideal choice of trade show rep would be someone who not only understands the company and its products but also understands the latest moves within the marketplace and can engage in a conversation about the future changes that might take place.
 Often, it’s ideal for the owner to go to such events.
 But if leaders cannot attend, knowledgeable, confident replacements must be found.

-The mistakes made by other companies can help guide you towards future event success.
+The mistakes made by other companies can help guide you toward future event success.
 Ensure your employees and your event booth display are prepared for the event, and you’ll see the results on your company’s annual balance sheets.